alexdlaird/pyngrok/docs/integrations.rst

     import os
     import sys

     # ...
-The rest of your Django settings
+Implement the rest of your Django settings

     BASE_URL = "http://localhost:8000"